Tech Layoffs 2026: Global Tech Workforce Shrinks by Over 146,805 Jobs Since January

 Cloud & SaaS and E-commerce with the Most Tech Layoffs

-Video game developers saw 1,784 roles cut across several high-profile studios in 2026, highlighting pressures from shifting player engagement, project cancellations and broader industry realignment.
+Video game developers saw 3,845 roles cut across several high-profile studios in 2026, highlighting pressures from shifting player engagement, project cancellations and broader industry realignment.
 Epic Games led the round of reductions with over 1,000 layoffs, citing a downturn in engagement with its flagship Fortnite franchise and the need to rebalance costs amid weak growth.
 At Ubisoft, multiple waves of layoffs have continued into 2026 as part of a wider global restructuring, which has included cancelling projects and reorganising studios such as Red Storm Entertainment and outlets in Massive Entertainment and Ubisoft Stockholm.
-Other cuts were recorded by Tencent, Riot Games, Crystal Dynamics and Embracer Group, further reflecting a difficult period for the sector as studios balance ambition with profitability.
+Bungie, the company behind the Halo and Destiny franchises, recently announced that it would be laying off 400 employees beginning in the summer of 2026.

 Oracle stands at the centre of this trend, with all 25,254 of its layoffs in 2026 effectively tied to AI.
 However, these cuts are not the result of AI systems directly replacing workers at scale.
 Instead, they stem from the company’s aggressive push to fund its expanding AI infrastructure ambitions.
 In practice, this creates a double impact: employees are being laid off not because AI is already doing their jobs, but because the company is cutting costs to finance the buildout of the very systems that will eventually do so.